Own-Data-Privateer/hoardy-web/tool/README.md

 - filters:
   - `--or EXPR`
-  : only work on reqres which match any of these expressions...
+  : only print reqres which match any of these expressions...
   - `--and EXPR`
   : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see

 ### wrrarms get

-Compute output values by evaluating expressions `EXPR`s on a given reqres stored at `PATH`, then print them to stdout (terminating each value as specified).
+Compute output values by evaluating expressions `EXPR`s on a given reqres stored at `PATH`, then print them to stdout terminating each value as specified.

 - positional arguments:
   - `PATH`